 Other fake news stories claimed that photos from a 2012 miners strike in Madrid actually depicted pro-independence Catalans injured during the vote.
 Some reports seemed intended simply to cause confusion.
 On social media, people circulated a photo of a man in a yellow shirt, claiming that he was an undercover police officer.
 As Maldito Bulo reported, he was in fact a pro-independence advocate.

 “We've had to be specially watchful with images depicting supposed victims of the police and the civil guard on the first of October,” Cruz told me.
-Most, she said, “turned out to be pictures from the past which had no relation whatsoever with the voting and also pictures of alleged right-wing demonstrators doing the Nazi salute with the Spanish flag which, many of them, were also pictures from other demonstrations.”
+Some, she said, “turned out to be pictures from the past which had no relation whatsoever with the voting and also pictures of alleged right-wing demonstrators doing the Nazi salute with the Spanish flag which, many of them, were also pictures from other demonstrations.”

 Cruz said she also saw people sharing fake tweets from politicians and lots of videos of alleged tanks deployed in Catalonia.
 She noted, too: “We are aware that there has been going on a lot of stuff on Whatsapp but we've only been able to debunk those pieces that were sent to us by our users since Whatsapp is such a private system.”

 It's not clear who was responsible for the fake news.
 El Pais reported that Russians were to blame, suggesting that news outlets such as Russia Today and Sputnik were circulating the fake stories to deepen divisions in Europe.
 According to Politico, Russian state-backed news organizations and bots aggressively pushed misinformation about the politically charged vote.